pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-callForDemos.md

 Dear PRAGMA friends,

-On behalf of the PRAGMA 33 Program Committee, we are soliciting demos for the PRAGMA 33 workshop in Brisbane,Australia hosted by The University of Queensland.
+On behalf of the PRAGMA 33 Program Committee, we are soliciting demos for the PRAGMA 33 workshop in Brisbane, Australia hosted by The University of Queensland.
 All PRAGMA 33 attendees are encouraged to submit abstracts to the demo session.